 Create a login application with the help of Sessions & Cookies.
 Create JSP program to order item & generate receipt invoice.
 Create JSP program to show Visitor's count of e-commerce site.

 - a.
 Create Dynamic Catalog page which display selected Item list. - b.
-A simple calculator web application that takes two numbers and an operator (+, ,/,and %) from an HTML page and returns the result page with the operation performed on the operands a.
-Create and save an XML document at the server, which contains 10 users Information.

-- a.
-Write a program to connect MySQL database using MySQLi functions in PHP. - b.
+A simple calculator web application that takes two numbers and an operator (+, ,/,\and %) from an HTML page and returns the result page with the operation performed on the operands a.
+Write a program to connect MySQL database using MySQLi functions in PHP.

+b.
 Write a PHP program to generate various reports using select queries & WHERE Clause.